drealdumore/Drealdumore/README.md

 <div align="center">

- 🌱 I’m currently learning **C##, Supabase, AWS**
+ 🌱 I’m currently learning **C#, Supabase, AWS**

 💬 Ask me about **Node.js, Angular, Firebase... or anything [here](https://github.com/Drealdumore/Drealdumore/issues)**

-⚡ Fun fact **Did you know?
+⚡**Did you know?
 The first computer "bug" was an actual bug!
 In 1947, a team of computer scientists at Harvard discovered that a moth had shorted out their computer, leading to the term "debugging" that we use today.**
 <!-- ⚡ Fun fact **The first computer "bug" was an actual bug!** -->

  </div>